huangziwei/nk/README.md

 Expect katakana-only output next to the source EPUB with duplicate titles stripped and line breaks preserved.
 Advanced mode consumes `fugashi + UniDic 3.1.1 + pykakasi`; fast mode requires no additional NLP setup.

-Each chapterized book now carries a `.nk-book.json` manifest plus an extracted `cover.jpg|png`.
+Each chapterized book now carries a `.nk-book.json` manifest plus an extracted (and automatically square-padded) `cover.jpg|png`.
 The manifest tracks the original/reading titles for every chapter so `nk tts` can build accurate ID3 tags; the cover is embedded into every MP3 automatically.
 Re-run `nk <book>.epub` if you have older chapter folders and want to backfill the metadata/cover bundle.

 ---